zulip/zulip/docs/git/overview.md

   tasks of testing other contributors' pull requests to single commands.

-Finally, install the [Zulip developer environment][zulip-rtd-dev-overview], and then [configure your fork for use with Travis CI][zulip-git-guide-travisci].
+Finally, install the [Zulip developer environment][zulip-rtd-dev-overview], and then [configure continuous integration for your fork][zulip-git-guide-fork-ci].

 ***